Solid Waste and the Impact of the Tourism Industry in the East Asia Pacific Region

 In East Asia and the Pacific region (EAP), the contribution of the travel and tourism sector accounted for an impressive 8.8% of the region’s total GDP in 2018, with a total of USD 296 billion.
 However, the growth of the tourism industry will likely add a strain on the region's already significant waste problem.

-If properly set up and implemented, waste management can significantly reduce air pollution, water and environment pollution, food insecurity and even inequalities and poverty.
+If properly set up and implemented, waste management can significantly reduce air pollution, water and environmental pollution, food insecurity, and even inequalities and poverty.
 Understanding the general waste management situation in the EAP region requires an in-depth look into the four main variables of (1) the volume of waste it produces; (2) the waste composition; (3) the waste management system; and (4) the waste governance.

 The Negative Impacts of the Hospitality and Tourism Industries on MSW Management in the EAP Region

 The volume of waste produced in the EAP region is often cited as the biggest challenge of the region.
 According to the latest World Bank data, in 2016, the region was responsible for 23% of the 2.01 billion tonnes of MSW created in the world, which amounts to 468 million tonnes, at an average rate of 0.56 kg per person per day.
 The situation can be explained by the positive correlation between the region’s volume of waste and its rapid GDP growth, strong urbanization growth, and big population size.